everydayrails/everyday-rails/_posts/2020-08-10-rails-log-message-testing-rspec.markdown

 - The code being exercised lacks a lot of external dependencies (including Rails)
-- The test can be structured so that all assertions are kept together --or better yet, the log assertion is the only thing being checked
+- The test can be structured so that all assertions are kept together--or better yet, the log assertion is the only thing being checked

 Consider a spy when the scenario is more complex: